-Schools must prepare their accounts using the accruals basis for accounting and present the accounts in the FSSU standard format.
-External School Accountants/Auditors are required to prepare the accounts in accordance with recognised Standard Accounting Practice.
+Boards must prepare their accounts using the accruals basis for accounting and present the accounts in the FSSU standard format.
+External School Accountants/Auditors are required to prepare the accounts in a format required by the FSSU.
 Adequate resources must be allocated to ensure that proper accounting records are maintained in a timely fashion.
 The accounting records should be maintained in the school and available to the Principal for the day to day management of the school's finances.